cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/dns-policies-builder/index.md

 |  matches regex        | regex evaluates to true         |
 |  does not match regex |  all except when regex evals to true   |

-### Blocking a subdomain
+## Blocking a subdomain

-To block a domain and all subdomains, you can create the following rule:
+To block a domain and all subdomains, you can create the following policy:

 | Selector | Operator | Value | Action |
 | --- | --- | --- | --- |
 | DNS Domain | Is | `example.com` | Block |

-### Blocking a top-level domain
+## Blocking a top-level domain

-Just like you can choose to block a domain and all subdomains, you can block an entire top-level domain (TLD) by creating a rule.
-For example, if you wish to block all domains and subdomains registered as a `.net`, create the following rule:
+Just like you can choose to block a domain and all subdomains, you can block an entire top-level domain (TLD) by creating a policy.
+For example, if you wish to block all domains and subdomains registered as a `.net`, create the following policy:

 | Selector | Operator | Value | Action |
 | --- | --- | --- | --- |